LIHI’s 30 Years: Reaching 3,000 Units Milestone!

 ~

 30 years ago, Frank Chopp and I decided to create LIHI, a new organization that would focus on innovative solutions to the housing and homelessness crisis.
-We saw an opportunity for a new housing nonprofit that would tackle situations that were too complicated, too cutting edge (or controversial), or not a good fit for traditional housing organizations.
+We saw an opportunity for a new housing nonprofit that would tackle situations that were too complicated, too cutting edge, or not a good fit for traditional housing organizations.
 In 1994 we “spun off” the housing development department from Fremont Public Association (which later became Solid Ground) to merge with LIHI.
 I became LIHI’s founding Executive Director.

 ~